Cyrus9721/GlycoDenovo2/README.md

-# GlycoDeNovo2
+# GlycoDeNovo2.
+This has been tested on Windows machines.
 ## Install
-* Download GlycoDeNovo2.exe and m2c.m.
+* Download GlycoDeNovo2.exe and m2c.mat.
 Make sure both of them are under the same folder.
 * Install Matlab Runtime 9.8.
 If your operating system is Windows, please add Matlab Runtime in environment variables.
 [Link](https://www.mathworks.com/matlabcentral/answers/343074-why-do-i-receive-could-not-find-version-x-x-of-mcr-when-running-my-compiled-app-and-mcr-is-instal)
 ## How to use
 * Put all mass spectrum text files in one folder.
 Make sure there are no other txt files.